Avane Srimannarayana: Development

 During February 2017, Rakshit Shetty who was busy promoting the film Kirik Party (2016), in United States, announced that he will sign his next film, a romanctic comedy genre, with editor Sachin Ravi's directorial debut, who worked with Rakshit in Ulidavaru Kandanthe and Kirik Party.
 The conceptual poster of the film was released on 24 December 2017, with the film being titled as Avane Srimannarayana, which also stars Shanvi Srivastava in the female lead.
 It was touted to be an action comedy film, whose pre production work was expected to take place in March 2017, and the shoot will kickstart in April 2017.
 However, the team took 18 months to write the screenplay, as reported from a source.
 The film was set in the 1980s in a fictional village Amaravathi, and it was revealed that Rakshit Shetty would play a police officer.

 In January 2018, Rakshit Shetty, Sachin and cinematographer Karm Chawla, writers Chandrajit Belliappa and Anirudh Kodgi, went on a recce across Hubli, Gulbarga, Vijayapura, Davanagere and Dharwad, to finalize the locations for a vintage setting based for the script.
 He stated that "The story is set in a fictional town and needs a rustic terrain that is also dry.
-So wwe headed to the picturesque locales of North Karnataka to finalize the story."
+So we headed to the picturesque locales of North Karnataka to finalize the story."
 The team eventually finalized Basavakalyan, after Rakshit Shetty stated, "In Basavakalyana we found the perfect setting for the film.
 With its ruins and majestic forts, it provided just the right ambience for the script."
 It was reported to be the only Kannada film with the highest number of shooting call-sheets.
 The film was shot for 200 days with 335 call sheets where one call sheet is one man-day.
 The film was compiled with 2000 VFX shots.